Appleford-on-Thames: Parish church

-The tower has a ring of six bells, and a plaque on the southwest wall in the church commemorates their being rung for the Millennium at noon on 1 January 2000.
-Currently they are unringable.
+The tower has a ring of six bells.
 The fourth bell was cast at Wokingham, Berkshire late in the 14th century, and the fifth was cast by the same foundry late in the 15th century.
-John Warner & Sons of Cripplegate, London cast or recast the first, second, third and tenor bells in 1886, in time to be rung for the Golden Jubilee of Queen Victoria in 1887.
-Samuel Green built the organ in 1777 for Abbey House of Sutton Courtenay.
-It was moved to Appleford parish church at a later date.
-Saints Peter and Paul parish is now part of the Benefice of Sutton Courtenay with Appleford.
+John Warner & Sons of Cripplegate, London cast or recast the first (treble), second, third and sixth (tenor) bells in 1886, in time to be rung for the Golden Jubilee of Queen Victoria in 1887.
+A plaque on the south-west wall in the church commemorates the ringing of a peal for the Millennium at noon on 1 January 2000.
+Currently the bells are unringable.